FlorentLee/CS5570---2PL-GROUP-PROJECT/README.md

 4. Execute transactions according to the given order and test.××××××[HAN & ZEKAI]

-5. Use a two-stage locking mechanism for concurrency control to check whether the state of the database after the transaction is executed is consistent with a certain sequential execution state. ??????
-[Yimin tried to run original 2pl method part codes but failed.
-(Program was terminated immediately.)
-I guess because we generate 4 transactions instead of 3 in the original one.
-Some more codes should be edited but got no idea.]
+5. Use a two-stage locking mechanism for concurrency control to check whether the state of the database after the transaction is executed is consistent with a certain sequential execution state. ?????? [ Yimin tried to run original 2pl method part codes but failed.
+(Program was terminated immediately.) {I guess because we generate 4 transactions instead of 3 in the original one.
+Some more codes should be edited but got no idea.
+Kyle and I will try to figure it out.} ]

 6. Forms of deadlock prevention.××××××[HAN & ZEKAI]